excroll/Technical-analysis-indicators-in-CSharp-language/README.md

 This project was created in Visual Studio 2022, DotNet-6.0

+Press debug to run the script

 The libraries used for the example were:
 Binance.Net-8.0.0 -JKorf, CryptoExchange.Net-5.0.0 -JKorf

 Install if needed the necessary dependencies before testing from NuGet